paulinia/pilang/README.md

 ### More about arrays

-Arrays in pilang don't support random, or almost any access.
+Arrays in pilang don't support random or almost any access.
 The only element that can be accessed in a pilang array is the first one.
 By accessing the element, the element is popped.
 The special character for such access is `#` More demonstrated in the following example:

 ```
 A : [1, 2, 3, 4, 5]